Auckland District Court evacuated after burst pipe

-The Auckland District Court has been evacuated this morning.
+The Auckland District Court has re-opened after it was evacuated this morning due to a water issue.

-Water to the court has been cut off by a burst pipe and it can't open as it is a health and safety matter, the Herald understands.
+A spokeswoman for Watercare, the city's water supplier, said there was a planned shutdown last night, while the court was transferred to its new watermain.

+"When the water was turned back on again this morning, there was an air lock in the court's private plumbing system.
+This is fairly normal.
+We flushed their private system, which fixed the problem."

 Work on the CRL is going on right outside and large sections of Albert St are being excavated.
 A large crane, too, is operating right on the court's doorstep.